Med-Mahmoud-Taleb/secure-nginx-lets-encrypt/README.md

 In this mini-project, you will learn how to:
 <ul>
-  <li>uuu</li>
+  <li>✅ Install and configure the NGINX web server on a Linux machine</li>
+  <li>✅ Obtain and deploy a free HTTPS certificate with Let’s Encrypt and Certbot</li>
+  <li>✅ Set up automatic renewal of SSL certificates</li>
+  <li>✅ Apply security best practices to harden your web server</li>
+  <li>✅ Use OWASP ZAP to identify vulnerabilities in the server configuration</li>
+  <li>✅ Use Nmap to scan the server for open ports and potential weaknesses</li>
 </ul>
-✅ Install and configure the NGINX web server on a Linux machine ✅ Obtain and deploy a free HTTPS certificate with Let’s Encrypt and Certbot ✅ Set up automatic renewal of SSL certificates
-✅ Apply security best practices to harden your web server ✅ Use OWASP ZAP to identify vulnerabilities in the server configuration ✅ Use Nmap to scan the server for open ports and potential weaknesses

 ---